 In deciding who to treat the same criteria apply as for influenza without known oseltamivir resistance.
 Previously healthy people with uncomplicated disease, or those who have recovered with or without oseltamivir, do not require treatment.
 Those who do require treatment should have zanamivir.
-Those with uncomplicated influenza should receive inhaled zanamivir via Diskhaler® (or nebulised aqueous zanamivir if the Diskhaler® powder route is unsuitable): those with complicated influenza may receive inhaled, nebulised or intravenous zanamivir as appropriate to their clinical condition (see section 1.2).
+Those with uncomplicated influenza should receive inhaled zanamivir via Diskhaler®; those with complicated influenza may receive IV zanamivir as appropriate to their clinical condition (see section 1.2).
 In the event of changes in the epidemiology or clinical aspects of antiviral-resistant influenza during the season, PHE will alert clinicians and provide updated advice.